 Navicular Stress Fracture

-Symptoms of a navicular stress fracture include a poorly localized midfoot ache that is worse with exercise.
-Pain may radiate along the inside arch of the foot and goes away quickly with rest only to return again during exercise.
-Pain is felt when the thumb is pressed into the top of the foot over the navicular, sometimes called the N spot.
-An X-ray may or may not show the appearance of a stress fracture is diagnosed then complete non weight bearing in a full cast for a period of 6 weeks is essential.
+Symptoms of a navicular stress fracture include poorly localized ache in the midfoot which gets worse with exercise.
+Pain may radiate along the inside arch of the foot and goes away quickly with rest only to return again as training resumes.
+Tenderness may be felt when the thumb is pressed into the top of the foot over the navicular bone, called the N spot.

+If a stress fracture is diagnosed then complete non weight bearing in a full cast for a period of 6 weeks is essential.
 After 6 weeks the N spot over the top of the navicular bone is felt.
-If it is tender then the cast is re-appied for a further 2 weeks non weight bearing.
+If it is tender then the cast is re-applied for a further 2 weeks non weight bearing.

 If there is a separation of the navicular bone or the fracture fails to heal then surgery may be required to fix the bone with a pin or screw.

 Once the cast has been removed it is important to mobilize the foot and ankle which will have been kept still for at least 6 weeks.
 Ankle mobility exercises and strengthening exercises should be done before starting to run again.
 Calf raises and exercises for the small muscles in the foot are important.
 Sports massage for the calf muscles can help restore them more quickly to normal function speeding up the rehabilitation process.